Good displays, clean stores work for winning grills sales

 But it's not just what's inside the front door anymore.
 It's getting people to walk through that door.
 Advertising has traditionally been a big line item in the budget, but not all marketing is expensive.
 And face it - no pun intended - if you're not on Facebook, or at least have an electronic newsletter, you're in trouble.
 The good news is that both of these things are virtually free of charge.

-Bruce Bjorkman, director of sales and marketing at MAK Grills, and a supporter of the grill industry as a whole, said "if you don't have a dedicated website or Facebook page, you are virtually invisible.
-You are immaterial to your customer."
+Bruce Bjorkman, director of sales and marketing at MAK Grills, and a supporter of the grill industry as a whole,

 He points out that the average Facebook user is 35+, which is the perfect target audience for those in the specialty retail business.
 A Facebook page takes 15 to 20 minutes to set up, and content can include photos of the store, new merchandise, staff, cooking demos and more.
 But it is important to continually offer good content.
 A business can instantly notify its Facebook followers about new grill and accessory merchandise, sales and other special events.
 Posts can include quick tips for how to clean a grill, provide answers for frequently asked questions or offer quick suggestions for how to shop for grills.
 Remember that customers can be linked back to the webpage for more in-depth information - including grilling recipes.